davenoh/unicef_assignment_da/README.md

    Once the `user_profile` is correctly configured, you can reproduce the full workflow by:

    - Simply **double-click** the `run_project` script
-   - Or execute the `run_project` script via the terminal:
+   - Or, execute the `run_project` script via the terminal:

      ```bash
      bash run_project